Tutorials

 </behavior_tree>

-• In addition, the model of the environment, also known as world, is given in SCXML.
-We will go into the details of the environment model later.
+• The model of the environment, also known as world, is also given in the ASCXML format, and will be covered later as well.

 <node_models>